Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 ### Troubleshooting:
 * `BrokenProcessPool: A process in the process pool was terminated abruptly while the future was running or pending.` May occur due to lack of memory available in the running container.
 Stop the container and select a larger container size.
 Typically 16GB and 32GB should be sufficient.
 [Doc](https://new-docs.zepl.com/docs/using-the-zepl-notebook/run/runtime-settings)
 *  `ImportError: FloatProgress not found.
 Please update jupyter and ipywidgets.
 See https://ipywidgets.readthedocs.io/en/stable/user_install.html`: TQDM not supported for Zepl notebooks.
-Must use parallel flag.
+Must use a parallel flag.
 This issue is tracked here and will be available in the next release of fbprophet ([Ref](https://github.com/facebook/prophet/issues/1825)).

 <!-- ------------------------ -->
 ## Next Steps: Improving our model with Hyperparameter Tuning